btadine/blockchain-developer-bootcamp-final-project/README.md

 # blockchain-developer-bootcamp-final-project
 Final Project of Consensys Ethereum Bootcamp

-## -Cityhacks- a decentralized city-based suggestion feed
+## Cityhacks: A decentralized city-based suggestion feed

 ### The Problem